 In addition to the information provided in this Privacy Statement, the below information applies if you are located in the EEA or Switzerland.

-12.1 We retain relevant personal data as long as necessary to meet the criteria outlined in above section 1.2.
+12.1 We retain relevant personal data in each category identified in Section 10.1 only as long as necessary to meet the criteria outlined in above Section 1.2.